By Rebecca Lieb

 What precautions should you, as marketers, take against spoofing?
 What if your next bounced email is from you and you never sent the message?
 Levine, Joffe, and Arbon gave me some suggestions:

 Be aware spoofing is possible and can happen to you (most executives have never heard of the practice).

 Be on the lookout.
 Tell your IT staff to look for bounces of mail not sent by your company and to keep an eye out for complaints.
 An early-warning system is critical.
 After the first complaint or two, you’re bombarded and it’s too late.

 Have an auto-reply form letter ready explaining what happened and that it’s faked.
 That way, you won’t have to write one in the middle of a crisis situation.
 Have a plan of action.
 Remember that, in the event of a spoof attack, marketing and PR are the front lines of defense.

-Make it known you'll prosecute.
-Have a dedicated email address posted on your site for reports: abuse@ or piracy@.
-(Software companies who have set up a reporting structure for pirated software have seen declines in the practice.)
+Make it known you’ll prosecute.
+Have a dedicated email address posted on your site for reports: [email protected] or [email protected] (Software companies who have set up a reporting structure for pirated software have seen declines in the practice.)

 Don’t keep quiet – whatever you do.
 Your company needs to acknowledge the problem, explain it to the aggrieved parties, and mop up external damage (even if internally you’ve taken a big hit).